paul-pias/Face-Recognition/README.md

 I have used the <b>IR-SE50</b> as the pretrained model to train with my custom dataset.
 You need to copy the pretrained model and save it under the <b> work_space/save </b> folder as <b> model_final.pth</b>

 Now to train with your dataset, you need to set <b> args.update == True </b> in line 35 of face_verify.py .
-You will get a new facebank.pth and names.npy in your data/facebank folder which will now only holds the weights and labels of your newly trained dataset.
+After training you will get a new facebank.pth and names.npy in your data/facebank folder which will now only holds the weights and labels of your newly trained dataset.
 Once the training is done you need to reset <b> args.update==False</b>.
 However, if this doesn't work change the code in following manner-
-<br> Old Code </br>
+#### Old Code
 ```python
     if args.update:
         targets, names = prepare_facebank(conf, learner.model, mtcnn, tta = args.tta)